-New Zealand Honeymoon destinations like Rotorua and Queenstown are heavily promoted and well documented in other travel blogs.
+New Zealand Honeymoon destinations such as Rotorua and Queenstown, are heavily promoted.
 But do Honeymooners know about the gorgeous and lesser known places in New Zealand?
 These Top 10 New Zealand honeymoon destinations and activities are for fun seeking, nature-loving Honeymooners.

 Where to begin with your honeymoon in New Zealand?